JensBender/machine-learning-template/README.md

 - **Handle incorrect data types**:
     - Convert string columns to numerical types (`pandas` `astype`) and datetime types (`pandas` `to_datetime`).
 - **Extract features**:
-    - Creat categorical features from string columns using custom functions with `pandas` `apply`.
+    - Create categorical features from string columns using custom functions with `pandas` `apply`.
-    - Creat numerical features from string columns using custom functions with `pandas` `apply` and `re` for numeric pattern matching.
+    - Create numerical features from string columns using custom functions with `pandas` `apply`, and `re` for numeric pattern matching.
-    - Creat boolean features from string columns using `lambda` functions with `pandas` `apply`.
+    - Create boolean features from string columns using `lambda` functions with `pandas` `apply`.
 - **Handle missing values**:
     - Delete rows with missing values using `pandas` `dropna`.
-    - Impute missing values:
-        - Numerical columns: Impute the median using `pandas` `fillna`.
-        - Categorical columns: Impute the mode using `pandas` `fillna`.
+    - Impute missing values: Fill in the median for numerical columns or the mode for categorical columns using `pandas` `fillna`.
 - **Handle outliers**:
     - Remove univariate outliers using statistical methods (e.g., 3 standard deviations or 1.5 IQR) with a custom transformer class that inherits from `sklearn` `BaseEstimator` and `TransformerMixin`.
 - **Save the preprocessed data**: